 Apple facts: Though not super high in Vitamin C, a single apple has the antioxidant equivalent of 1,500 mg of Vitamin C. That’s 20 times a woman’s recommended daily allowance!

 Bonus: An apple cut in half horizontally will reveal a sacred 5-point star.
 Apples are used in healing, love, and garden magic spells.
+Apples sliced sideways like this were once offered as a covert symbol to show kindred spirits.

 12 ounces all-purpose flour (weigh it out if you can; if you don’ t have a scale, this is about 2 ½ cups)